rishi-raj0104/CRUD_MERN/README.md

 bash
 Copy code
 npm install
-Start the Vite development server:
+Run the development server:

 bash
 Copy code
 npm run dev
-Run Both Servers
+Running Both Servers
-To run both backend and frontend servers, you can run them in separate terminals or use a tool like concurrently.
+To run both the frontend and backend servers, you can use separate terminals or a tool like concurrently to run both in one terminal.

+bash
+Copy code
+concurrently "npm run dev" "npm run dev"
 API Endpoints
-GET /api/employees: Fetch all employee records.
+GET /api/employees: Fetch a list of all employees.
 POST /api/employees: Add a new employee.
 PUT /api/employees/
-: Update an existing employee's details.
+: Update the details of an existing employee.
 DELETE /api/employees/
-: Delete an employee.
+: Delete an employee by their ID.
+Usage
+Add Employee: Click the "Add Employee" button to add a new employee's details.
+Update Employee: Click the "Update" button next to an employee to modify their details.
+Delete Employee: Click the "Delete" button to remove an employee from the system.
 Contributing
 Fork the repository.
 Create a new branch (git checkout -b feature-name).
-Commit your changes (git commit -am 'Add feature').
+Make changes and commit them (git commit -am 'Add feature').
-Push to the branch (git push origin feature-name).
+Push the changes to your fork (git push origin feature-name).
-Create a new Pull Request.
+Submit a pull request.